ExhaustedBiped/YAVSRG/index.md

 ## What's the point of developing another rhythm game?

-Interlude aims to compete with the most popular 4k rhythm games, Etterna (a branch of Stepmania 5), osu!mania and Quaver when it comes out.
+Interlude aims to compete with the most popular 4k rhythm games, Etterna (a branch of Stepmania 5) and osu!mania.
 This is because they lack certain features which in most cases are implemented by one of the two but not the other.
 <details><summary>Click if you actually care cause i wrote a lot</summary>

 <h3>Issues with osu!mania (the main ones)</h3>